 Research background

-Patients with an in-breast tumor recurrence (IBTR) after breast-conserving therapy have a high risk of distant metastasis and disease-related mortality.
+Patients with an in-breast tumor recurrence (IBTR) after breast conserving therapy have a high risk of distant metastasis and disease-related mortality.
 The management of patients with IBTR represents a complicated clinical challenge.
 Local therapy after an IBTR in the setting of prior radiation has evolved in the modern era from standard salvage mastectomy with axillary dissection.
-There is recent literature that supports salvage lumpectomy and partial breast irradiation for patients with small tumor recurrences that have favorable tumor biology.
+Recent literature supports salvage lumpectomy and partial breast irradiation for patients with small tumor recurrences that have favorable tumor biology.
 The role of chemotherapy is guided by the biomarkers of the tumor.

 Research motivation

-One controversy that complicates the decision of how to manage recurrences is whether the disease event represents a true recurrence or a new primary.
+One controversy that complicates the decision on how to manage recurrences is whether the disease event represents a true recurrence or a new primary.
 Distinguishing these processes based on clinical features alone remains a challenge given the dearth of data with regard to outcomes after the first recurrence.

 Research objectives

-The purpose of our study is to identify patients treated with breast conserving surgery and whole breast irradiation who experience an IBTR.
-We aim to characterize the features of the primary tumor and the recurrence and determine the factors that increase risk for ipsilateral breast tumor recurrence.
-The study also aims to better define the relationship between the primary tumor and the ipsilateral breast recurrence with respect to location of recurrence in the breast and the biologic subtype based on histopathology markers.
-Lastly, the study investigates the disease outcomes of these patients and elucidate whether any primary disease characteristics or IBTR characteristics influence outcomes after the first recurrence.
+The purpose of our study was to identify patients treated with BCS and whole breast irradiation who experienced an IBTR.
+We aimed to characterize the features of the primary tumor and the recurrence and determine the factors that increase the risk for IBTR.
+The study also aimed to better define the relationship between the primary tumor and the ipsilateral breast recurrence with respect to location of recurrence in the breast and the biologic subtype based on histopathology markers.
+Lastly, the study investigated the disease outcomes in these patients and elucidated whether any primary disease characteristics or IBTR characteristics influence outcomes after the first recurrence.

 Research methods

 Patients were identified from institutional databases of patients treated from 2003-2017 at our institution.
-All women in the cohort were > 18 years diagnosed with pathologically staged 0-II in situ and invasive breast cancer treated with lumpectomy and adjuvant radiation.
+All women in the cohort were > 18 years diagnosed with pathological stage 0-II in situ and invasive breast cancer treated with lumpectomy and adjuvant radiation.
 Histopathological and tumor information for the primary tumor and the ipsilateral breast recurrence were obtained through review of pathology reports.
-We classififed each IBTR as receptor discorfant if the IBTR hormone status was estrogen receptor /progesterone receptor (ER/PR) negative while the original primary tumor was ER/PR positive; or when the IBTR hormone status was ER/PR positive while the original primary tumor was ER/PR negative.
-The tumor quadrant in breast was determined based on mammography and/or magnetic resonance imaging prior to breast conserving surgery (BCS) at initial presentation and at recurrence.
+We classififed each IBTR as receptor discordant if the IBTR hormone status was estrogen receptor /progesterone receptor (ER/PR) negative, while the original primary tumor was ER/PR positive; or when the IBTR hormone status was ER/PR positive, while the original primary tumor was ER/PR negative.
+The tumor quadrant in the breast was determined based on mammography and/or magnetic resonance imaging prior to BCS at initial presentation and at recurrence.
 IBTRs that recurred in the same quadrant of the breast were considered concordant; skin recurrences and recurrences outside the original quadrant were considered discordant.
-Overall survival (OS), disease free survival, and local recurrence free survival (LRFS) were estimated using the Kaplan Meier method.
+Overall survival (OS), disease-free survival, and local recurrence-free survival (LRFS) were estimated using the Kaplan Meier method.
 We identified patients who experienced an isolated IBTR.
-Concordance of hormone receptor status and location of tumor from primary to recurrence was evaluated using the Chi-square test.
-The effect of clinical and treatment parameters on disease outcomes was evaluated using a univariate cox proportional-hazards model.
+Concordance of hormone receptor status and location of tumor from primary to recurrence were evaluated using the Chi-square test.
+The effect of clinical and treatment parameters on disease outcomes was evaluated using a univariate Cox proportional-hazards model.
 All statistical tests were two-sided with alpha = 0.05.

 Research results